 Gravity Forms: the Pro version

-Gravity Forms doesn't offer a free version of its plugin.
-It only has a demo account or a "money back guarantee".
-This tool is therefore really only suitable for those who need advanced contact forms.
+Gravity Forms does not offer a free variant of its plugin, only a demo account or a "money back guarantee".
+Therefore, the extension is really only suitable for those who need advanced contact forms.

 In terms of price, Gravity Forms falls between Ninja Forms and WPForms - with the various plans costing 59, 159, or 259 USD.
 The different Gravity Forms plans differ less in their functionality and rather in the number of websites on which you can use the plugin with the chosen license.
 However, there are also special integrations that aren't available on every plan.